gcky/etl-project-website/user-docs.md

 # Data Viewing

-After Iodine has successfully parsed your data file, you will be directed to the **Clean** tab in the main page.
+After Tungsten has successfully parsed your data file, you will be directed to the **Clean** tab in the main page.
 The Clean tab consists of two parts, the toolbar on the right and the data table on the left.

 <div class="tableOfContents">
-    <p><strong>Contents</strong></p>
     <ol>
         <li><a href="#view-layout">Layout</a>
             <ol type="a">